CEGRcode/labtutorial/docs/galaxy.md

 * [galaxyproject.org/#learn](https://galaxyproject.org/learn/)
 * [github.com/galaxyproject/#dagobah-training](https://github.com/galaxyproject/dagobah-training)

-## Install sacCer3_cegr Genome build into your Local Galaxy
+## Install sacCer3_cegr Genome build

 - Run the galaxy on http://127.0.0.1:8080.
 - Register by click on User -> register

   * Use the following credentials

-  * `Username: cegr@psu.edu` # username should be same to make the api calls work
+    * `Username: cegr@psu.edu # username should be same to make the api calls work`
-  * `Password: your_password` # create a password of your choice
+    * `Password: your_password # create a password of your choice`

 - Create a copy of “galaxy.ini.sample” in Config folder and rename it to “galaxy.ini”.

-This makes sure that galaxy takes your configurations rather than the default ones.
 - Open the galaxy.ini file and search for “admin_users” and add the username to have admin access.

-- Install the below tools from your admin toolshed. (usually install those with the “Owner” being “iuc” or “devteam”), because the other “Owners” can have their own version for the tool in the Toolshed.
+Install the below tools from your admin toolshed. (usually install those with the “Owner” being “iuc” or “devteam”).

     data_manager_bwa_mem_index_builderodata_manager_fetch_genome_dbkeys_all_fastaodata_manager_sam_fasta_index_builderodata_manager_twobit_builder

-- Upload the “sacCer3_cegr. fa” fasta file into the galaxy using the “upload button” on the left pane top right corner.
+Upload the “sacCer3_cegr. fa” fasta file into the galaxy using the “upload button” on the left pane top right corner.
 (available in the data folder, provided along with this documentation).
-- Once you have uploaded, you should see the file appear in the “history pane” on your right.
+Once you have uploaded, you should see the file appear in the “history pane” on your right.

-- Go to Admin portal.
+Go to Admin portal.
 Under the “data” section.
 Click on localdata.
 - You need to run the following “data managers tools” that we just installed in the exact order as below:
 * `CreateDBkey and reference geneomeoTwoBitoBWA-MEM`
 * `SAM Fasta`